-The Trieste property is located acquire into the more prospective gold-bearing terranes exposed in Quebec near the boundary between the La Grande and Opinica subprovinces in the James Bay Territory, less than 60 km NW from Stornoway Diamonds Corp.’s Renard mine.
+The Trieste property is located within the Trieste greenstone belt into the more prospective gold-bearing terranes exposed in Quebec near the boundary between the La Grande and Opinica subprovinces in the James Bay Territory, less than 60 km NW from Stornoway Diamonds Corp.’s Renard mine.

 The Trieste property, owned 100% by Stelmine, consists of 126 claims forming an area of 67 km2.